mendesfsweden/milestone-project1/README.md

 ### Surface

 Used only two different colors throughout the entire project in order to give it a uniform and clean design.
 The font used, Ubuntu, was a personal choice.
-It simple but still stylish.
+It is simple but still stylish.

 ## Technologies